 If you get paid once a month, switching to cash is a great option for tracking your spending.
 It simplifies the process and protects you against scenarios like money you need to spend on groceries was spent on a night out with friends.

 If you find that you spend most of your grocery money at the beginning of the month or if you have a difficult time with other categories such as entertainment, you may want to split up these into smaller weekly amounts.

 Set a limit for each week, and only take that amount with you when you go shopping.
 You can also make weekly envelopes for each spending category.
 This visual and tangible aspect is the best way to stop overspending and stay on track throughout the month.

-The key to making it to the end of each month is to stick to your weekly limits for each category and to not overspend in any category.
+The key to making it to the end of each month is to stick to your weekly limits and to not overspend in any category.

 As you switch to cash for your entertainment, groceries, and clothing money, you will soon learn to stop overspending.
 It is important to stop spending once you run out of money.
 If you don't, that's how you run up credit card debt.